 Archer's Wrecker Service

 Any vehicle parked illegally on campus will receive a citation.
-Campus citations are processed through the college controller's office, and should be paid promptly to avoid billing.
+Campus citation payments are processed through the college controller's office.
 (Note: A state-issued citation is separate from a campus citation and is recorded on your driving record and processed into the district court for disposition).

 The following reasons are not valid reasons to appeal a citation: